0dr4Ud3/GettingAndCleaningDataCourseProject/README.md

 List of attached files:

-- ***CourseraCourseProjectGCdata.R***: R script where the raw data was treated in order to obtain a final tidy data set.
+- ***run_analysis.R***: R script where the raw data was treated in order to obtain a final tidy data set.
 All the instructions are adequately commented with understandable explanations.
 Briefly, the instructions were the following:

   1. Unzipping the downloaded file and setting the working directory
   2. Reading raw data files for both the test dataset and the training dataset, and additional files (activity_labels.txt and features.txt)